ericliu1711/wordle-rooms/FOLLOWUPS.md

 **Source:** `frontend/src/app/room/[code]/page.tsx`
 **What:** When `migrateHost` fires server-side, the `youAreHost` flag flips to `true` in the WS broadcast.
 The new host's Start/Next Round buttons appear correctly, but there is no explicit notification to the player that they have been promoted.
 **Status:** A toast "You are now the host." has been added in this pass (C7).
 Consider also adding a banner for the lobby state if the host disconnects before the round starts.

+## FU-7 — No backend preview deployments

+**Source:** `render.yaml`
+**What:** Vercel creates a preview deployment per PR for the frontend.
+Render free tier has no equivalent — there is only one service.
+Backend changes can't be previewed in isolation; the PR preview frontend always hits the production backend.
+**Fix:** Requires a paid Render plan (preview environments) or a separate staging service wired to a staging branch.

+## FU-8 — Cold start cannot be fully eliminated on free tier

+**Source:** Render free tier behaviour
+**What:** The wake-up overlay in D1 mitigates the cold-start UX impact, but the underlying delay (30–60 seconds after 15 minutes idle) remains.
+The overlay is a band-aid, not a fix.
+**Fix:** Upgrade to a paid Render plan (always-on), or add a scheduled ping (e.g. cron hitting `/api/health` every 10 minutes) to prevent spin-down.
+The ping approach is free but burns request quota.